facile-it/paraunit/content/documentation.md

 # Parsing results

 Paraunit prints a parsed result from the single PHPUnit processes.
-This parsing is done using PHPUnit's JSON log output, so it's a resilient and reliable process; it allows to be also resistent to fatal errors and other abnormal process termination.
+This parsing is done using PHPUnit's JSON log output, so it's a resilient and reliable process; it allows to be also resilient to fatal errors and other abnormal process termination.

 Anyhow, Paraunit doesn't rely on the parsed results to provide the final exit code; instead, it looks only to the processes' exit codes:
  **it will return a clean zero exit code only if all the PHPUnit processes gave it a zero exit code**.